binkley/homebrewery-files/witch.md

 Your insight into others borders on the supernatural.

-You gain proficiency in the _Insight_ skill.
-If you're already proficient in it, your proficiency bonus is doubled for any ability check you make with it using your **expertise**.
+If you are already proficient in _Insight_, you gain **expertise** and double your proficiency bonus for any ability check you make using that skill.

 #### Level 5: Coven Magic